Who is Rev Dr Themistocles Adamopoulo

 When asked why he chose Sierra Leone, Rev Themi responded “…I thought we could start at the bottom and work our way up”.

-Today he is sponsored by the international charity ‘Paradise Kids for Africa’ and “with the help of God” as he is often heard saying, cares for the Holy Diocese of Sierra Leone as Patriarchal Vicar.
+Since Kenya, he is sponsored by the international charity ‘Paradise 4 Kids’ and “with the help of God” as he is often heard saying, cares for the Holy Diocese of Sierra Leone as Patriarchal Vicar.